 The Program in Ancient Studies offers a Ph.D.
 Minor to help students develop an interdisciplinary approach to the cultures of the ancient Mediterranean and Near East.
-The program draws on the faculty of sixteen (16) departments and programs: East Asian Languages and Cultures, Anthropology, Art History, Central Eurasian Studies, Classical Studies, Comparative Literature, Folklore and Ethnomusicology, Earth and Atmospheric Sciences, History, History and Philosophy of Science, Informatics, Jewish Studies, Musicology, Near Eastern Languages and Cultures (including Egyptology), Philosophy, and Religious Studies.
+The program draws on the faculty of sixteen (16) departments and programs: Anthropology, Art History, Central Eurasian Studies, Classical Studies, Comparative Literature, Earth and Atmospheric Sciences, East Asian Languages and Cultures, Folklore and Ethnomusicology, History, History and Philosophy of Science, Informatics, Jewish Studies, Middle Eastern Languages and Cultures (including Egyptology), Musicology, Philosophy, and Religious Studies.

 News & Events